 “I’m assuming under certain circumstances they can come in and ‘inspect’ your room?,” she continued.
 “Who will determine if circumstances warrant an inspection, and speaking of hotel staff safety, who would conduct such an inspection; there are so many variables and all subjective to how this will be carried out?”

 Meetings industry attorney Steve Rudner, who represents the hotel side in legal situations through his Dallas-based firm Rudner Law Offices, is steadfast in his belief that properties have every legal right to set and enforce reasonable policies such as the “Disney DND” move.

 “Hotels have the right to enter a guest room at any time,” Rudner said.
 “The ‘do not disturb’ sign is a request from the hotel which [it] usually honors, but a hotel is certainly entitled to enter the room at least once a day to make sure that nothing nefarious or criminal is occurring and to make sure the guest is safe, if it elects to do so.”

-Joshua L. Grimes, an industry attorney who primarily represents the meeting planner side in legal arena via his law firm, Grimes Law Offices, stressed that it's well within a hotel's right to enforce room entry policies, but the frequency of such entries depends on a variety of factors.
+Joshua L. Grimes, an industry attorney who primarily represents the meeting planner side in the legal arena via his law firm, Grimes Law Offices, stressed that it’s well within a hotel’s right to enforce room entry policies, but the frequency of such entries depends on a variety of factors.

 “This is a growing trend, and not just a response to the Las Vegas shooting,” Grimes said.
 “All types of incidents occurring in hotel rooms, including room damage, illegal drugs, excessive drinking and sexual assault, make it prudent for hotels to reserve the right to check rooms.